dcoates83/Azure-Sky-Ragdolls/_posts/2021-05-01-queen-athena.md

 layout: post
 title: "Litter 4: Queen Athena"
 color: Blue Bicolor
-expected: September
+expected: September?
 thumbnail: /assets/img/uploads/img_e8138-1-.jpg
-reserved: "2 reserved.
-Please fill out Adoption Application to go on secure waitlist. "
+reserved: all reserved
 ---
 Athena truly is a little Goddess.
 She loves to sit in your lap, tell you about her day and listen while you tell her about yours.